 As an alternative to applying TBPs for COVID-19, daily testing may be performed.
-For adult contacts who are asymptomatic of respiratory viral symptoms, and for all children and young persons aged 0 to 18 years and 4 months, a laboratory based PCR test, daily Rapid Diagnostic Test (including POCT) or LFD test should be performed for 10 days following the date of exposure.
+For adult contacts who are asymptomatic of respiratory viral symptoms, and for all children and young persons aged 0 to 18 years and 4 months, an LFD (or other non-PCR based test)- should be performed for 10 days following the date of exposure.
 Application of TBPs are only required should they test positive at any point.
-Where the patient tested positive on a rapid diagnostic test (including PCOT) or LFD, a follow up COVID-19 laboratory based PCR must be undertaken.
+Where the patient tested positive on an LFD (or other non-PCR based test), a follow up COVID-19 laboratory based PCR must be undertaken.
 Whilst tests remain negative, application of SICPs is sufficient and there is no need to isolate the contact.

-Any patient who has been COVID-19 positive (confirmed by PCR or Rapid Diagnostic Testing (including POCT) or LFD test) in the last 28 days does not need to be considered a contact should there be a subsequent exposure during that 28 period.
-Daily Rapid Diagnostic Testing (including POCT) or LFD testing of these patients is therefore not required during this time period.
+Any patient who has been COVID-19 positive in the last 28 days does not need to be considered a contact should there be a subsequent exposure during that 28 period.
+Daily LFD testing (or other non-PCR based test) of these patients is therefore not required during this time period.